Recommended Event Propagation module

 See the module documentation and example for details.

-More complex scenarios of parent and child controller coexistence are possible:
+More complex coexistence scenarios are possible:

 To implement complex shutdown scenarios: